wieden-kennedy/pyrowire/docs/doc_sections/running.rst

 Heroku Deployment
 -----------------
-When you are ready to move to staging or production, it's time to get the app up into Heroku.
+When you are ready to move to staging or production, it's time to get the app installed on Heroku.
 Remember, the host setting should be ``0.0.0.0`` and the port setting for your profile should be ``0`` when deploying to Heroku.
 You can get through 90% of the work by running: